The RRSP is generally well-known as the best investment account to save for retirement in Canada. The TFSA is a close second.

 In retirement, the lower-earning spouse has more funds they can withdraw at a lower tax rate (and for you, it is less money you need to withdraw at a higher tax rate).

-Spousal RRSPs help to balance income between spouses and leaves the family with less taxes owing.
+Spousal RRSPs help to balance income between spouses and can leave the family with lower taxes owing.